JimMcL/YetAnotherTracker/README.md

 #### Input files

-* `--defaults <file>` specifies the name of an defaults file which contains any option values.
+* `--defaults <file>` specifies the name of a defaults file which contains any option values.
 Ignored if specified in the defaults file.
 * `--video <file>` specifies the input video file name.
 Alternatively, just add the file name to the command line without an option.